Category Archives: Comedy

 They embark on a tender romance despite their age difference of over sixty years.

 In many ways, Maude is the real adolescent of the film, which I love.
 It is a role reversal of sorts.
-On the cusp of age eighty, she has a pure zest for life, living each minute as if it was her last, unconcerned with the consequences of her actions- she is a true free spirit.
+On the cusp of age eighty, she has a pure zest for life, living each minute as if it were her last, unconcerned with the consequences of her actions- she is a true free spirit.

 Harold becomes the more responsible one despite being the tender age of only nineteen.
-He cares for Maude and her shocking revelation towards the end of the film floors Harold.
+He cares for Maude, and her shocking revelation towards the end of the film floors Harold.

 It will also shock the audience.

-Harold and Maude deal with death but the film is not a downer.
+Harold and Maude deal with death, but the film is not a downer.
 It is hilarious at times, brilliantly written, and Maude, a Nazi prison camp survivor, does not fear death- she has seen her share of it and almost embraces it.

-Harold is just beginning his life and the contrast of the characters and their growing bond is what works best in this film.
+Harold is just beginning his life, and the contrast of the characters and their growing bond is what works best in this film.

 He wants nothing to do with her or her trivial lifestyle.
 She makes an unimportant phone call while Harold dangles from the ceiling in a faux suicide attempt- clearly a cry for attention from his mother.